by John Armstrong

 FBI SOLUTION

-In an FBI interview with the Marguerite Oswald impostor she stated that on one occasion, while living at 101 San Saba, she "insisted/demanded" that Otis Carleton buy her house, which she said Carleton agreed to do.
+In an FBI interview with the Marguerite Oswald impostor she allegedly said that on one occasion, while living at 101 San Saba, she "insisted/demanded" that Otis Carleton buy her house, which she said Carleton agreed to do.
 But this conversation never happened because the woman interviewed by the FBI--the short, heavy-set Marguerite Oswald impostor--never owned this property.
 It was owned by the tall, nice-looking Marguerite Claverie Oswald and there is no evidence whatsoever that she ever met Otis Carleton or "insisted or demanded" in 1947 that Carleton buy the property.
-When interviewed by the FBI neighbor Otis Carleton said that Mrs. Oswald and her 3 sons lived at 101 San Saba in 1947.
+When interviewed by the FBI neighbor Otis Carleton allegedly said that Mrs. Oswald and her 3 sons lived at 101 San Saba in 1947.

 Both FBI reports (interviews of Georgia Bell and Otis Carleton) were altered in an attempt to resolve the conflict of Marguerite Claverie Oswald and her 3 sons living with Mr. Ekdahl at 1505 8th Ave, in Ft.
 Worth in the summer of 1947, while at the same time the Marguerite Oswald impostor was living with HARVEY Oswald at 101 San Saba in Benbrook, TX.
 The date on the FBI report/interview of Georgia Bell had to be changed from 1947 to 1948, because in 1947 Marguerite Claverie Oswald was living with Ekdahl at 1505 8th Ave. in Ft.
 Worth.
 The number of family members (circa 1947) on the FBI report/interview of Otis Carleton had to be changed from 1 son to 3 sons.
 The FBI report/interview of the Marguerite Oswald impostor wherein she allegedly insisted/demanded that Carleton purchase her property was an attempt to confirm that she and her family members had contact with Carleton.